sualpha/AICodeTransformer/README_EN.md

 # 🤖 AICodeTransformer

-**A powerful IntelliJ IDEA plugin that leverages AI technology to help developers with intelligent code transformation, optimization, and generation**
+**A powerful JetBrains IDE plugin that leverages AI technology to help developers with intelligent code transformation, optimization, and generation**

 English | [简体中文](README.md)